Metallica's 'Hardwired for Self Destruction' album lyrics along with 'Hardwired' the song!

 Well, no one listens to Bono so when he said 2016, we knew he meant 2019 so it's with some listening pleasure we are reviewing Songs of Experience in late 2017.

 And it is a genuine companion album to Songs of Innocence by several means.
-The inspiration is of course William Blake's book of poetry which casts life into the two groups of innocence and experience, the lyrics of Bono which are hugely introspective of his life (every song could be about himself or his wife) and by way of two songs taking musical cues from Volcano and Song for Someone from the first album.
+The inspiration is of course William Blake's book of poetry which casts life into the two groups of innocence and experience, the lyrics of Bono which are hugely introspective of his life (every song could be about himself or his wife, his mum or a relationship break down) and by way of two songs taking musical cues from Volcano and Song for Someone from the first album.

 So, here's our review on a track by track basis: